 We then chose to run another TRE, the Black Stump, not an old event but a good Aussie name for a new double headed event.
 This time we had an expanded ‘drivers’ event (Road Runner) and a ‘navigators’ (Barry Ferguson Classic that continued the tradition of the last 8 years).
 Competitors could participate in either or both of these under the Black Stump banner.

 The principle was warmly embraced and ensured that we were continuing the navigational styles of the 60s without in any way pulling back from our challenge to provide the drivers events.

 From a cost effective aspect it gave us two 3 day events for a little over the price of one.

-The HRC will be running a navigation only event to supplement the Classic Rally Clubs 2018 series.
+The HRC will be running a navigation only event to supplement the Classic Rally Club’s 2021 series.
 Details are included in the Calendar.

 We have established a Sporting Committee to initially look at the time of the year that we should be running our major event.

-The basis of the committee are Arthur Evans (Chair), Winton Brocklebank and Mal Sinfield (General Committee liaison).
+The Committee is Winton Brocklebank (Chair) and Mal Sinfield (General Committee liaison).

 They will co-opt anyone interested in helping with sorting out the competition dates while doing their initial research.